 In 1997, Day Without Art switched the approach to a Day WITH Art, in order to recognize and promote increased programming of cultural events that draw attention to the continuing pandemic.
 The name was retained as a reminder of the impact the disease had on the arts and entertainment communities, but parentheses were added to the program title.
 Day With(out) Art highlights art projects intended to inspire communities to action by creating art and awareness about AIDS.

-To mark the anniversary of this event, the Art and Design Department at Oak Hills High School focuses on the positive and influential role the arts play in AIDS activism- as well as in other social, global, and political issues.
-Artwork will remained uncovered as a way to draw attention to the possible future roles our current art students may play in our globalized future.
+To mark the anniversary of this event, the Art and Design Department at Oak Hills High School focuses on the positive and influential role the arts play in AIDS activism- as well as in other social, global and political issues.
+Artwork will remain uncovered as a way to draw attention to the possible future roles our current art students may play in our globalized future.